Michael J. Gorman • June 21, 2018

 DR. GORMAN is Professor of Sacred Scripture and Dean of the Ecumenical Institute of Theology at St. Mary’s Seminary & University in Baltimore.
 Among his books are four on Paul, including, Reading Paul and Cruciformity: Paul’s Narrative Spirituality of the Cross.

-Today’s reading from the Gospel of John combines two scenes: Jesus’ appearance to his disciples after his Resurrection and Jesus’ dialogue with Thomas, the disciple who doubted.
-Part of the mystery of Jesus’ Resurrection is that he appeared to his disciples not as a spirit, but in bodily form.
-We do not know, however, exactly what this form looked like.
-Earlier in John’s Gospel, when Mary of Magdala first encountered the risen Jesus, she did not recognise him until he spoke to her.
-In Luke’s Gospel, the disciples walking along the road to Emmaus did not recognise Jesus until he broke bread with them.
-We know from readings such as today’s that in his resurrected form, Jesus was not bound by matter; he appeared to the disciples inside a home even though the door was locked.
-Yet the disciples could still touch the marks of his Crucifixion.
-In today’s Gospel, Jesus greets his disciples with the gift of peace.
-Jesus then commissions his disciples to continue the work that he has begun; as Jesus was sent by God, so Jesus sends his disciples.
-He gives his disciples the gift of the Holy Spirit so that they will be able to accomplish this task.
-Jesus’ words to his disciples also highlight the integral connection between the forgiveness of sins and the gift of the Holy Spirit.
-With the grace of the Holy Spirit, we can share forgiveness and reconciliation with others.
-Thomas, the doubting disciple in today’s reading, represents the reality of the Church that comes after this first community of witnesses to Jesus.
+Part of the mystery of Jesus’ Resurrection is that he appeared to his disciples not as a spirit but in bodily form.
+We do not know exactly what this form was like.
+Earlier in John’s Gospel, when Mary of Magdala first encountered the risen Jesus, she did not recognize the figure standing before her until Jesus spoke her.
+In Luke’s Gospel, the disciples walking on the road to Emmaus did not recognize Jesus until he broke bread with them.
+We know from readings such as today's that in his resurrected body, Jesus was no longer bound by space; he appeared to the disciples in spite of the locked door.
+And yet, on this resurrected body, the disciples could still observe the marks of his Crucifixion.
+In today's Gospel, Jesus greets his disciples with the gift of peace and the gift of the Holy Spirit.
+Jesus also commissions his disciples to continue the work that he has begun.
+As Jesus was sent by God, so too does Jesus send his disciples.
+This continuity with Jesus' own mission is an essential element of the Church.
+Jesus grants the means to accomplish this mission when he gives his disciples the gift of the Holy Spirit.
+The Holy Spirit binds us together as a community of faith and strengthens us to bear witness to Jesus' Resurrection.
+Jesus' words to his disciples also highlight the integral connection between the forgiveness of sins and the gift of the Holy Spirit.
+Forgiveness and reconciliation are gifts to us from Jesus.
+With the grace of the Holy Spirit, we can share these with others.
+This is another essential aspect of what it means to be Christ's Church.
+The Church continues Jesus? ministry of forgiveness and reconciliation.
+Thomas, the disciple who doubts, represents the reality of the Church that comes after this first community of disciples.
 All but the first disciples of Jesus must believe without seeing.
 Like Thomas, we may doubt the news that Jesus, who was crucified and buried, appeared to his disciples.
-Our human nature seeks hard evidence that the Jesus who appeared to his disciples after his death is indeed the same Jesus who was crucified.
-Thomas is given the opportunity to be our representative in obtaining this evidence.
-He gives witness to us that the Jesus who was raised is the same Jesus who died.
-Through the gift of the Holy Spirit, we are among those who are blessed, for we have not seen and yet believe.
+It is part of our human nature to seek hard evidence that the Jesus who appeared to the disciples after his death is, indeed, the same Jesus who was crucified.
+Thomas is given the opportunity to be our representative who obtains this evidence.
+He gives witness to us that the Jesus who was raised is the same Jesus who had died.
+Through the gift of the Holy Spirit, we are among those who are blessed for we have not seen and yet have believed.

 Today we begin the Easter Season, our 50-day meditation on the mystery of Christ's Resurrection.
 Our Gospel today tells us about the disciples' discovery of the empty tomb.
 It concludes by telling us that they did not yet understand that Jesus had risen from the dead.
 Thus, the details provided are not necessarily meant to offer proof of the Resurrection.
 The details invite us to reflect upon a most amazing gift, that is faith in Jesus and his Resurrection.
 Each of the four Gospels tells us that Jesus' empty tomb was first discovered by women.
-This is notable because in first-century Jewish society women could not serve as legal witnesses.
+This is notable because in firstcentury Jewish society women could not serve as legal witnesses.
 In the case of John's Gospel, the only woman attending the tomb is Mary of Magdala.
 Unlike the Synoptic accounts, John's Gospel does not describe an appearance of angels at the tomb.
 Instead, Mary is simply said to have observed that the stone that had sealed the tomb had been moved, and she runs to alert Simon Peter and the beloved disciple.
 Her statement to them is telling.
 She assumes that Jesus' body has been removed, perhaps stolen.
 She does not consider that Jesus has been raised from the dead.
 Simon Peter and the beloved disciple race to the tomb, presumably to verify Mary's report.
 The beloved disciple arrives first but does not enter the tomb until after Simon Peter.
 This detail paints a vivid picture, as does the detail provided about the burial cloths.
 Some scholars believe that the presence of the burial cloths in the tomb offers evidence to the listener that Jesus' body had not been stolen (it is understood that grave robbers would have taken the burial cloths together with the body).
 The Gospel passage concludes, however, that even having seen the empty tomb and the burial cloths, the disciples do not yet understand about the Resurrection.
 In the passage that follows, Mary of Magdala meets Jesus but mistakes him for the gardener.
 In the weeks ahead, the Gospel readings from our liturgy will show us how the disciples came to believe in Jesus' Resurrection through his appearances to them.
 Our Easter faith is based on their witness to both the empty tomb and their continuing relationship with Jesus—in his appearances and in his gift of the Holy Spirit.

 More Posts